mtkennerly/ludusavi/README.md

   Ludusavi can find GOG/Epic saves in Heroic's game install folders.
   On Linux, Ludusavi can also find saves in Heroic's Wine, Proton, and Lutris prefixes.

+  When using Wine prefixes with Heroic, Ludusavi will back up the `*.reg` files if the game is known to have registry-based saves.
 * For the "other" root type and the remaining store-specific roots, this should be a folder whose direct children are individual games.
   For example, in the Epic Games store, this would be what you choose as the